hdigital/partyfactsdata/import/ccs/readme.md

 ## Linking

 * For linking the CCS data, please use `ccs-partyfacts.csv` in our GitHub Repository.
 There are all `party_id` for all waves and years with a `partyfacts_id`.
-Imported were only the first occured `party_id` of a party.
+Imported were only the first occurred `party_id` of a party.

 ## Note